rav3n11/lego-minifig-generator/README.md

  A long way to go till its finished though...

 ## API is on [generator.berekett.me/api](https://generator.berekett.me/api)
-It's on render's free tier servers so, it might be unresponsive or slow at times
+It's on render's free tier servers so, it might be unresponsive or slow at times.
+Also if images don't load when first opening, please refresh, cold starts are a bi**h.

 ## Website is on [easteregg.berekett.me](easteregg.berekett.me)